-The first Chicago style consists of notes, either footnotes or endnotes, and a bibliography.
-Here is an excerpt from the current manual regarding the note system:
+The first Chicago style consists of one note style, either foot- or end-notes, and a bibliography.

-1. Newton N. Minow and Craig L. LaMay, Inside the Presidential Debates: Their Improbable Past and Promising Future (Chicago: University of Chicago Press, 2008), 24-25.
+1. Newton Minow and Craig LaMay, Inside the Presidential Debates: Their Improbable Past and Promising Future, (Chicago: University of Chicago Press, 2008), 24-25.

 Footnotes/Endnotes are paired together with a bibliography at the end of the research publication.
 Make sure to consult the Bibliography section of this guide for assistance making your reference area.